Where Hunter Biden’s charges stand

 But that deal did not last long, as it fell through following criticism that it was too lenient to Biden.

-House Republicans decried the agreement as a “sweetheart deal” only reached to save face for President Biden.
+House Republicans decried the agreement as a “sweetheart deal” only reached to save face for the president.

 In August, the Department of Justice appointed Weiss as a federal special counsel investigating the younger Biden, allowing Weiss additional investigatory powers and the ability to pursue cases outside of Delaware.